Skip to main content

 "The problem lies in people’s own interpretation of it.
 It’s like a Rorschach test.
 A lot of people want to say he’s this and he’s that and he’s a monster and he’s all those things.
 He’s not a lot of the things that people want him to be and that’s really hard for people to hold on to.
 But for the most part, people have sought out the other parts of this story that make them uncomfortable but also makes them really have to think and exercise part of their heart that they’re not used to exercising.”

 Right at the start, I want to get a few things on the table: this is probably my most challenging essay yet as it deconstructs a film that chooses to engage with a very thorny topic.
-In my larger tradition of film analysis, I am going to take the film on its own terms, but unlike my essay on Passengers, I’m not so interested in converting audiences to one reading or defending the decisions of the filmmaker or character.
-I see this as a space to explore 1. why a storyteller would be motivated to put such a testing narrative out into the world, 2. how the delivery of said story affects how the viewer receives it, and 3. how it compares to other films of similar mindsets.
+In my larger tradition of film analysis, I am going to take the film on its own terms: I see this as a space to explore why a storyteller would be motivated to put such a testing narrative out into the world and what the viewer has to gain from it.

-Much like how onscreen representation is not the same as endorsement, talking about the film here is not the same as giving it a free pass.
-I will say upfront that I really admire this film, but that is not saying that I find this film a pleasant watch or that I don’t find the main character’s actions unsettling or that I recommend it to everyone.
-Be forewarned: the film, and this essay with it, deals with some heavy topics including the potential for abuse of minors.
+Now, I will say upfront that I really admire this film, but that is not saying that I find this film a pleasant watch or that I recommend it to everyone.
+Be forewarned: the film deals with some heavy topics including the potential for abuse of minors.
 If this is content you don’t wish to engage with, that’s understandable.
 Consider this your exit.

 Once More, For the Record